-Jorge Dávalos is an Assistant Professor at Universidad del Pacifico in Lima, Peru.
+Jorge Dávalos is an Associate Professor at Universidad del Pacifico in Lima, Peru.
 His research focuses on applied labour econometrics, impact evaluation and trade and labor market outcomes in developing countries (funded by a Swiss National Fund research grant).
 He was an econometrician at ILO's Regional Office for Latin America & the Caribbean.
 He collaborated in consultancy projects with the World Bank and other financial institutions.
 In collaboration with United Nations-ILO, he developed employment projection models with the purpose of forecasting skills mismatches at the sectorial level based on econometric and Input-Output methodologies for Peru, Costa Rica, Algeria and Ecuador.
 Jorge holds a Ph.D. in econometrics from the University of Geneva.

 |Credit constraints, agricultural productivity and household welfare in Burkina Faso: a gender perspective||Burkina Faso||Gender & women’s empowerment , Agriculture and food security|

 |‘Work-study’ and Educational Mismatch among Youths: Evidence from Zambia||Zambia||Education and training , Labour markets and employment , Youth and children|

 |Access to child care and mothers’ employment quality: lessons from Chile||Chile||Gender & women’s empowerment , Labour markets and employment , Youth and children|